 The values are less important than the break above statistical norms and the high of 49.48.
-As you can see, volatility has broken well above anything even remotely resembling rational behavior under normal statistical conditions.
+Volatility broke well above anything even remotely resembling rational behavior during the crash.

 The "why" doesn't actually matter, so don't spend a lot of mental energy on that.
 Just that it has happened is what you want to focus on.